damusss/mili/guide/style.md

 - `mili.style.same()` creates a dictionary with the same value for different style names<br>

 - `mili.style.conditional()` will use the base style and expand it with the hover and press style based on the interaction status and selection status<br>

+- `mili.style.cond_value()` same as `conditional` but works for any value and not only dictionaries with an additional option to repeat the value in a tuple.<br>

 - `mili.style.Style` will help you cache common styles. you can retrieve them with `get(type)` or use the shortcuts like `get_rect()`<br>